To keep up to date with all the latest scams follow us on Twitter @AberdeenshireTS.

 The risks are serious but prevention is easy.
 A few hours is all you need.
 It's a small price to pay compared to the huge hassle of dealing with viruses, identity theft and online fraud.

-"Scams Fridge List; print out this list of warnings and reminders about not falling for scams and doorstep cold callers.
+Find out more about warnings and reminders about not falling for scams and doorstep cold callers in the scams fridge list (pdf 20.1KB).
 Print it out, pin it up or attach it to the door of your fridge so you never forget how to deal with scammers, rogue traders and criminals.

 Report Scams to Action Fraud